ERoydev/Jobbo---Job-Search-Website/README.md

-## This is a FrontEnd project so my backend is not well optimised and structured efficiently
+## This is a Front-End project so my backend is not well optimised and structured efficiently

 ## Description
 Jobbo is a web application that connects employers seeking skilled talent with qualified employees searching for their dream jobs.<br> It features a user-friendly interface and robust features to streamline the job search and application process.